 - Correction of any electrolyte imbalance

-The actual treatment of gastric outlet obstruction is focused on the underlying cause of the obstruction.
+The actual treatment of GOO is focused on the underlying cause of the obstruction.
 There are medical and surgical interventions available which include

 - Medical treatment for PUD and H. Pylori with antibiotics and H-2 receptor blockers.